hellenike/textbook/docs/practice/module1/portfolio/reading/index.md

 #### Translation

-Using the glosses below, and keeping in mind the insight you have gained from answering the preceding questions, please compose an idiomatic translation into English of the passage above.
+Using the glosses above, and keeping in mind the insight you have gained from answering the preceding questions, please compose an idiomatic translation into English of the passage above.